Skip to Main Content

 Copyright

 Copyright allows authors to benefit from their work for a limited period of time.
 Copyright law has changed many times in the United States and the the intricacies of the law are so complicated, only a copyright lawyer can understand them.
+When you publish open access, the author retains the copyright to their work, but gives permission its use under a Creative Commons license.

 Creative commons